ehrpg/qstar/qstar.md

   or guided missile platforms.
 Extra ability modifiers can be spend on either extra normal (1 modifier per point) or critical damage (1 modifier per two points).
+* **Knowledge** (IN) is chosen for a particular area, e.g. history, religion, etc. For all other knowledge skills, the character only has basic, common knowledge.
 * **Light Weapons** (SP) is used to operate firearms such as pistols, rifles, or shotguns.
 Light weapons also applies to man portable weapons such as grenade launchers or light machine guns.
 Extra ability modifiers can be